sedaprotocol/seda-example-ops/README.md

 ## Requirements

+Make sure the below are installed and in your `PATH`.

 - **Bun**: Install [Bun](https://bun.sh/) for package management and building.
 - **Rust**: Install [Rust](https://rustup.rs/) for development and building.
 - **WASM**: Install the [`wasm32-wasip1`](https://doc.rust-lang.org/rustc/platform-support/wasm32-wasip1.html) target with `rustup target add wasm32-wasip1` for WASM compilation.
+- **WASM-OPT**: Can be installed via `bun/npm/etc install -g binaryren`, `cargo install binaryren`, `cargo binstall binaryren`, or your OS package manager.
+- **WABT**: Can be installed via `bun/npm/etc install -g wabt`, or your OS package manager.

 - Alternatively, use the [devcontainer](https://containers.dev/) for a pre-configured environment.